 WHEREAS, Seller is engaged in the wholesale sale of Power (as hereinafter defined) throughout the United States pursuant to blanket authorization received from the Federal Energy Regulatory Commission ("F.E.R.C.") in Docket No. ____; and

-WHEREAS, Buyer is a public utility that has entered into test program agreements with TVA under which on a week-by-week basis distributors may, at their expense arrange for the purchase, and delivery to one or more locations of interchange, of power and energy to supplement TVA-owned generation and in consideration for such purchases and deliveries the distributors will receive certain credits against their wholesale power bill from TVA (the "TVA Test Program"); and
+WHEREAS, Buyer is a public utility that has entered into test program agreements with TVA under which on a week-by-week basis distributors may, at their expense arrange for the purchase, and delivery to one or more locations of interchange, of power and energy to supplement TVA-owned generation and in consideration for such purchases and deliveries the distributors will receive certain credits against their wholesale power bill from TVA (the "TVA Test Program" or “Test Program”); and

 WHEREAS, the Parties may, from time to time, enter into Transactions (as hereinafter defined) for the wholesale purchase and sale of Power pursuant to which Power is delivered and received at mutually agreeable Delivery/Receipt Points (as hereinafter defined); and